 Sam Nunn – Former U.S. Senator and head of the Senate Armed Services Committee – is a co-chairman & CEO at CSIS now.
 Nunn was on the board of directors of Hess oil company, Chevron Corporation, and Texaco up until just recently.
 Interestingly, Hess sold off its Russia operations in April 2013 to Lukoil for $2.05 billion days after Nunn retired, and just five months prior to the Euromaidan events in Kiev.

 Richard Armitage – A CSIS trustee and the 13th United States Deputy Secretary of State, Armitage was part of the so-called Plame affair, admittedly having divulged classified knowledge that Valerie Plame Wilson was a CIA operative.
 Colleagues claim when he was in Vietnam, Armitage was part of the CIA’s notorious Phoenix Program.
-He’s been a close advisor, and has had roles from Tehran before the Shah was deposed, to Afghanistan.
+He has had roles from Tehran before the Shah was deposed, to Afghanistan.
+In 2002-03 he launched a fear-mongering campaign about Hezbollah, the national resistance organization in Lebanon, allegedly having set up shop in the Tri-Border area in South America.
+The proff was that the Americans claimed to have arrested jihadist in Afghanistan who had a poster of Patagonia in his cave.
 Armitage is currently on the board of directors of ConocoPhillips Oil Company.
 Conoco sold its interests in Russian oil in 2010.

 Lois Dickson Rice – The mother of Barack Obama’s National Security Advisor, Susan Rice, is Director of the Think Tank Consortium at Brookings.
 Both have been distinguished fellows of Brookings, and Rice the junior also served as a Clinton adviser and Ambassador to the UN.
 Susan Rice’s long time mentor former Secretary of State Madeleine Albright, was a student of Zbigniew Brzezinski, and later served under him at the National Security Council.

-Henry Alfred Kissinger – This CSIS counselor and trustee literally needs no introduction.
+Henry Alfred Kissinger – This CSIS counsellor, trustee and war criminal needs no introduction.
 The 56th U.S. Secretary of State has been credited on the one side with recreating foreign relations intellectually and strategically.
-Conversely, from the Vietnam era to Senator John McCain’s defense of the dignitary at the now notorious “Get out of here you low-life scum” hearings where Kissinger was called a murderer, the aging think tank brain is part of the problem for many.
+Conversely, from the Vietnam era to Senator John McCain’s defence of the dignitary at the notorious “Get out of here you low-life scum” Senate hearings where Kissinger was called a murderer, the aging think tank brain is still part of the problem for many.